tekperfect/devops-docs/docs/courses/13-IAC/lessons/terraform.md

 ### Verify Install

-Run the following commands to verify Terrform is installed `terraform'
+Run the following commands to verify Terrform is installed `terraform`

 The output of the command should look something like this.